sardbaba/gestpay-for-woocommerce/readme.txt

 == Changelog ==

+= 2020XXYY =
+* Improvement: Added a second attempt if an error occurs when getting the SOAP client.

 = 20200719 =
 * Checks: Verified compatibility with Wordpress 5.4, WooCommerce 4.2-4.3 and WooCommerce Subscriptions 3.0.4
 * New: Added ability to change the completed order status when using MOTO with separation and automatically handle the actions to be performed when the state of an order is manually changed.